jbeima/V-Minion/docs/src/index.md

 ### EVA Modular Print Head System
 The V-Minion features EVA for its extruder and hotend carriage platform.
 This means you can use a wide range of extruder and hotend combinations, outside of the ones we supply.
 There are many options.
 EVA allows your printer to be open to updates in hotend or extruder technology in the future: every year there are new hotends and extruders which are released by so many amazing manufacturers.
 How cool is it that you get to simply re-print your print head and upgrate to a new hotend or extruder?

+EVA is a project developped by Paweł Kucmus, read more about EVA in the official [EVA project page](https://main.eva-3d.page/).
 ![](/assets/feature_eva.png)

 ### Precision Milled Bed